OpenIndiana/oi-docs/docs/handbook/handbook.md

 <!--
-TODO: Just some notes about things....
+DOC TEAM NOTES: Just some notes about things....

 Pre-installation caveats and considerations